sureshullagaddi/movie-rental-app/README.md

 - application/pdf - used OpenHTMLToPDF to generate PDF invoices from HTML templates, allowing for rich formatting and layout control. parse the text into a Java object.

+- For data storage, used H2 in-memory database for simplicity and ease of testing, assignment requirements, and quick setup.
+    - H2 is lightweight and easy to configure, making it suitable for development and testing purposes.
+    - It supports SQL queries, which allows for easy data manipulation and retrieval.
+- Later we can easily switch to a more robust database like MySQL or PostgreSQL if needed since used JPA for data access.
+- I have modeled the database schema using Entity-Relationship (ER) diagrams to visualize the relationships between entities using ER diagrams.
 ### ER Diagrams
 ![ER Diagram](images/customer.png)
 ![ER Diagram](images/movie.png)
 ![ER Diagram](images/movie-pricing.png)
 ![ER Diagram](images/movie-rental.png)

 ## Technologies Used